asaikali/accelerator-development/workshop/content/workshop-summary.md

-That concludes our workshop for creating an accelerator.
+That concludes our workshop for using Tanzu Application Platform.